okdarnoc/EAA-Scrapper/README.md

 ![licence-search-empty](Images/empty-form.png)

-In the normal manual way, you get the result by inputting a valid licence number in the form.
+In the normal manual way, you get the agent details by inputting a valid licence number in the form.

 ![licence-search-result](Images/result.png)

-The spider loops through all possible licence number and submit form requests.
+The spider loops through all possibilities and submits form requests for each licence number.
 For the sake of demonstration purpose, we only loop on one alphabet by default.